 Arts and Society, Cross-Disciplinary Strategies

-This course tries to offer a problem-oriented introduction into the history of economic thought and its’ historical context from a critical perspective.
+This module represents part two of the course on the history of economic thought.
+It tries to offer a problem-oriented introduction into the history of economic thought and its historical context from a critical, macroeconomic perspective.
 Apart from presenting various basic economic concepts, several goals, instruments and fundamental debates in economic theory and policy will be explained and discussed.

 The focus of this course lies in